 - The results.
 These are the outcomes from the analytics path.

-Each story focuses on a single analytics project and highlights the analysis conducted.
+Each one focuses on a single analytics project and highlights the analysis conducted.
 The truth is though there are often many iterations of doing some analysis and getting meaningful insights.
 Often, the data will drive the need for more analysis.
 But the rubber hits the road when we take action on this information.

 These stories will show you how to: